Otto, North Carolina

 Otto is an unincorporated community in Macon County, North Carolina, United States.
 Otto is located along U.S. Route 23, 8.4 mi south of Franklin.
 Otto has a post office with ZIP code 28763.
 Otto has a community development organization which meets regularly in the Otto Community Building.
 This building is attached to the Otto Fire Station which is run by volunteer firefighters.

+Climate

+According to the Köppen Climate Classification system, Otto has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in Otto was 99 F on June 30–July 2, 2012, while the coldest temperature recorded was -18 F on January 21, 1985.